China Central Television: 2019 NBA free speech dispute

 In 2019, CCTV announced that they were cancelling the broadcast of two National Basketball Association preseason games in response to a tweet by the General Manager of the Houston Rockets, Daryl Morey, in support of pro-democracy protests in Hong Kong.
 After Adam Silver defended the General Manager's right to free speech, CCTV responded with, "We express our strong dissatisfaction and opposition to Silver's stated support of Morey's right to free speech.
 We believe any remarks that challenge national sovereignty and social stability do not belong to the category of free speech," and continued, "We will also immediately examine all other cooperation and exchanges with the NBA."

 Censorship and disinformation about the Russian invasion of Ukraine

 During the 2022 Winter Paralympics, CCTV censored a speech by International Paralympic Committee president Andrew Parsons condemning the Russian invasion of Ukraine.
 CCTV promoted Russian disinformation such as unsubstantiated claims of biological weapons labs in Ukraine.
 In April 2022, CCTV repeated Russian claims that the Bucha massacre was staged.

 Censorship during the 2022 COVID-19 protests

 During the 2022 COVID-19 protests in China, CCTV's coverage of the 2022 FIFA World Cup censored scenes of maskless fans in the stadium.
 CCTV avoided coverage of the protests directly.

 Fukushima Daiichi Nuclear Power Plant

 In 2023, CCTV ran paid ads on social media platforms in multiple countries and languages denouncing the discharge of radioactive water of the Fukushima Daiichi Nuclear Power Plant, which critics labeled part of a concerted disinformation campaign.

+Military exercises around Taiwan

+During China's Justice Mission 2025 military exercises around Taiwan, CCTV posted footage of Taipei 101, suggesting that a PLA drone had flown close to the skyscraper.
+The Taiwanese government stated that this was part of China's ongoing cognitive warfare campaign against Taiwan.
+A retired Taiwanese general told CTi International that the footage, possibly from a Tengden TB-001, was likely to be authentic.